-We offer two methods; you can log in to our secured Cloud-Based Badging™ portal and enter/import your data, upload photos, then post your order to be printed, or you can drop your files in our secured file drop zone, and we will do all the work for you.
+We offer two methods; you can log in to our secure Veonics Portal® cloud-based badging software and enter/import your data, upload photos, then post your order to be printed, or you can drop your files in our secured file drop zone, and we will do all the work for you.
 For large orders of hundreds/thousands of badges, we will work with your dB administrators for the most secure and best method using our defined enterprise rebadging process.

 Can we see a sample of our badge before you start printing?

-We have a formal proof process where you’ll either see your design(s) via a badge preview hyperlink, a scanned printed badge proof PDF, or shipped sample depending on the setup services purchased that must be approved before we will print the first live badge.
+We have a formal proof process where you’ll see your design(s) via a badge preview hyperlink, a scanned printed badge proof PDF, or a shipped sample, depending on the setup services purchased that must be approved before we print the first live badge.

 How do we know your badges will work in our card reader system?

-We have a formal card technology testing process, where cards are shipped to you for testing in each system for approval before printing will begin.
+We have a formal card technology testing process, where cards are shipped to you for testing in each system for approval before printing begins.